10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: 1 Broad Street, Chattanooga, TN 37402

-The Tennessee Aquarium is one of the top things to do in Chattanooga, Tennessee for all ages.
+The Tennessee Aquarium is one of the top things for all ages to do in Chattanooga, Tennessee.
 It is one of the biggest aquariums in the whole world.
 It takes visitors on an exciting journey from freshwater rivers to the deep ocean.
 Furthermore, it is so big that you may need one full day to explore it properly.
 It is also home to thousands of animals.
 The animals I loved to see here include playful otters, giant sea turtles, and mesmerizing jellyfish.
 The aquarium has two main buildings.

 - River Journey